WHAT WE DO

 From Setbacks to Success

-In the past four fiscal years (FY2020-2023), GYO-IL consortia programs have graduated close to 200 teachers.
+GYO-IL now proudly provides grants to seven consortia programs.
+In the past five fiscal years (FY2020-2025), GYO-IL programs have graduated 300 licensed classroom teachers.